 Regarding the practicalities of doing business, the UAE also ranks favourably among many Middle Eastern Countries, ranked at 1stand 7thon the World Bank’s list.
 Additionally, the UAE is the 25thbest location for starting a business, and 15thbest for finding and protecting minority investors.

-Challenges of Trading in the UAE
+Challenges of Online Trading in the UAE

 Of course, while there are many opportunities available when trading in the UAE, it’s worth noting that there are challenges too.
 One recent development in the UAE was the implementation of a new VAT of five percent which reduces consumer spending.
 Lower stock values and high-interestrates have led to a change in economic prospects.